|

 You give because you want to give, and you do it cheerfully.

 There is no undue pressure here.
-Paul
+Those

 goes on to say in verse 8, “God is able to make all grace abound to you,